microsoft/TypeScript/doc/spec.md

 interface StringComparer { (a: string, b: string): number; }
 ```

-This declares type ‘StringComparer’ to be a function type taking two strings and returning a number.
+This declares type 'StringComparer' to be a function type taking two strings and returning a number.

 ## <a name="7.2"/>7.2 Declaration Merging

-Interfaces are “open-ended” and interface declarations with the same qualified name relative to a common root (as defined in section [2.3](#2.3)) contribute to a single interface.
+Interfaces are "open-ended" and interface declarations with the same qualified name relative to a common root (as defined in section [2.3](#2.3)) contribute to a single interface.

 When a generic interface has multiple declarations, all declarations must have identical type parameter lists, i.e. identical type parameter names with identical constraints in identical order.